nasedil/seven-calendar/README.md

 ## License

-The project is licensed with the MIT license, you can find it in the [LICENSE.md](LICENSE.md) file.
+The project is licensed with the MIT license, you can find it in the [LICENSE](LICENSE) file.

 ## Version history